joefreeman/quiver/docs/spec.md

 ### Chains

 A chain is a `~>`-separated sequence of terms.
-A chain that starts with a `~>` is a 'continuation', which implicitly captures an initial value.
-This initial value would typically come from the surrounding block's parameter.
-For a chain without a continuation, the first term takes a special (but generally intuitive) meaning - for example, reading from a variable rather than writing to it.
+Every chain implicitly starts with the surrounding block's parameter value.
+This value flows through the chain, being transformed by each term.

+When a term receives a value:
+- **Callable terms** (functions, processes) are called with the value
+- **Literals and tuples** replace the value (discarding it)
+- **Variables** depend on their type: callable variables are called, others replace the value

+To explicitly control this behavior:
+- `f[]` calls `f` with nil, discarding any incoming value
+- `&f` references `f` without calling it

 ### Control flow